Table of Contents:

 }

-Read/write → one operation at a time, eliminating race conditions.
+Read/write → one operation at a time, which eliminates race condition.

 3️⃣ ConcurrentHashMap